 If you’re working on a lawsuit, the jury could use modified comparative negligence to reduce your financial award if they find out your actions contributed to the accident.
 That means they’re able to assign you a percentage of fault and diminish your monetary losses by that same percentage.

 For example, if you were in a bus accident and suffered $50,000 in losses, but the jury determines you share 20% blame for your injuries, you could only pursue up to $40,000 in compensation.
 If you’re 50% or more responsible for the crash, you wouldn’t be allowed to seek any amount of money from the at-fault party.

 What Are My Options If I Was On The Bus At The Time of the Accident?

 You would have the same two options if you were riding the bus as if you were in another vehicle when the accident happened.
 You can either file an insurance claim with the bus company’s insurance company or pursue a lawsuit.

 At Chris Hudson Law Group, we have built and maintained a stellar reputation throughout Augusta and Georgia.
 We were given a 10.0 Avvo rating, and Martindale-Hubbell provided us an AV Preeminent® rating, the highest ratings possible.
 We have received various awards and accolades from prestigious organizations, including The National Trial Lawyers and the Multi-Million Dollar Advocates Forum.
 When you hire us, you’ll have a compassionate and skilled team in your corner.

-Our Augusta bus accident attorneys know what it takes to hold negligent bus drivers accountable for what they’ve done and recover the maximum available compensation for you.
+Our bus accident attorneys know what it takes to hold negligent bus drivers accountable for what they’ve done and recover the maximum available compensation for you.
 You can depend on our legal team to go to battle and work toward reaching your goals.
-Do not hesitate to call Chris Hudson Law Group at (706) 690-4613 if you suffered injuries in an accident involving a bus.
+Call Chris Hudson Law Group at (706) 690-4613 if you suffered injuries in an accident involving a bus.
 We can meet you for a free consultation to discuss your case.